Updated October 7, 2019

 This post was originally written in 2017.
-It is updated October 2018 to reflect new links, info and some lack of info.
-Many of the DP proposals haven’t changed or been updated in the last year.
+It was updated October 2018 and again now October 2019 to reflect new links, info and some lack of info.

 It seemed a good time to get caught up on some of the major development and transportation projects in NW / West Calgary especially with so much happening around Canada Olympic Park (COP) and the Trans Canada Corridor.
 This link to the City of Calgary site has a video which shows the various areas and how they relate to each other.
 The screenshots here are taken from that video.

 This is a longer post than intended but I have so much to share with you!